simengangstad/simengangstad.github.io/_posts/2016-10-15-The-Swift-Project-Day-10.md

     }
 ```

 Where my `PropertyList` is a struct instead and also stores the operation stack in the form of an array of `AnyObject`.
-I don't use a tuple in this instance because Swift guidelines advises you to use structs if the data persists longer than temporarily.
+I didn't use a tuple in this instance because Swift guidelines advises you to use structs if the data persists longer than temporarily.

 “Tuples are useful for temporary groups of related values.
 They are not suited to the creation of complex data structures.
 If your data structure is likely to persist beyond a temporary scope, model it as a class or structure, rather than as a tuple”